EPERLab/CLEW/docs/fichas/07_Precipitation.rst

 TotalTechnologyAnnual Activity[r,t,y]
 ---------

 Homogeneous precipitation per season is assumed at national level, in units of cubic kilometers per mega hectare (km3/Mha).
-The data is based on the Regional Climate Model of the Center for Geophysical Research (COGEFI).
+The data is based on the Regional Climate Model of the Center for Geophysical Research (CIGEFI).

 .. figure::  parameters/Precipitation_TotalTechnologyAnnualActivity.png